osita-sunday-nnyigide/Pras_Server/Pras_Server_C++/INSTALL.md

 -k (keep)   enter yes to keep the log file.
 All fixed PDBs will be mentioned by name in the log file so that you
             can identify the ones whose atoms were fixed.

-To understand these OPTIONAL flags, execute the shell.sh to process 713 PDBs.
+To understand these OPTIONAL flags, execute the shell.sh to process 713 PDBs (see COMPREHENSIVE TEST WITH 713 PDB IDs).
 It has been programmed to name all the output files

 by PDB 4 letter code